bufemc/a1fbox/README.md

 - Fritz!Box - with enabled call monitor - to enable dial ```#96*5*``` - and to disable dial ```#96*4```
 - Later: [fritzconnection] >= v.{to_be_determined} - for retrieving and manipulating phonebooks

+### License
+Not determined yet

+### Backstage

 #### Issues
 - CallMonitor
-    - socket might stop sending data after a while, see below: Socket keep alive problem
+    - socket might stop sending data after a while, fixed by now, by using TCP keep alive, see below
     - socket shutdown by stopping might lead to BrokenPipe exception in listener
 - No setup provided, yet